emilybrooks/emilybrooks.github.io/tms.md

 Note: Don't use charged heatwaves in order to get more 5-star prestige

 r1
+If yashiro goes first, magic mirror otherwise heatwave ritual druid

 Itsuki strike a pose
+if he goes first, magic mirror otherwise heatwave ritual druid
-Tsubasa sexy dance

-should magic mirror with itsuki or yashiro, whoever goes first dekunda stone to get rid of fog breath
+Tsubasa sexy dance + dekunda stone to get rid of fog breath

 rest of fight:
 Itsuki and yashiro: heatwaves on ritual druid
-Tsubasa keep sexy dancing, or tarukaja / heal if they're all charmed
+Tsubasa keep sexy dancing, or tarukaja / heal if all the enemies are charmed

 --------------------------------------------------